 (a) Power Transformer

 Power Transformers are larger in size and used to transfer the energy to the substation or the public electricity supply.
 This transformer acts as a bridge between the power generator and the primary distribution grid.
-Depending on the Power rating and specification, Power transformers can further be classified into three categories: Small power transformer, Medium Power transformers, and the Large power transformers.
-The rating can be more than 30KVA to the 500-700KVA or in some cases that can be equal to or more than 7000KVA for small rated power transformer.
-The medium rated power transformer can be up to 50-100 MVA whereas large rated power transformers are capable to handle more than 100MVA.
+Depending on the Power rating and specification, Power transformers can further be classified into three categories: small power transformers, Medium Power transformers, and large power transformers.
+The rating can be more than 30KVA to 500-700KVA or in some cases can be equal to or more than 7000KVA for a small, rated power transformer.
+The medium-rated power transformer can be up to 50-100 MVA whereas large power transformers are capable of handling more than 100MVA.

 The main principle of the power transformer is to convert the Low voltage high current to a high voltage low current.
 This is required to minimize the power loss in the power distribution system.

 Another important parameter for the Power transformer is the phase availability.
-Typically Power transformers works in three phase system, but in some cases, Single phase small power transformers are also used.
-Three Phase Power transformers are the most costly and efficient than the single phase power transformers.
+Typically, Power transformers work in three-phase systems, but in some cases, Single-phase small power transformers are also used.
+Three-phase power transformers are more costly and efficient than single-phase power transformers.

 (b) Measurement Transformer

-The above image is showing the construction of the current transformer.
+The above image shows the construction of the current transformer.

 (c) Distribution Transformer

 This is used in the last phase of the power distribution system.
-Distribution transformers are step down transformer, which converts High grid voltage to the end customer required voltage, 110V or 230V.
-It can also be single phase or three phases.
+Distribution transformers are step-down transformer, which converts High grid voltage to the end customer's required voltage, 110V or 230V.
+It can also be a single phase or three phases.

 Distribution transformers can be smaller in shape as well as bigger, depending on the conversion capacity or ratings.

-Distribution transformers can be further categorized into based on the type of insulation it uses.
+Distribution transformers can be further categorized based on the type of insulation they use.
 It can be a dry type or can be liquid-immersed.
 It is made using laminated steel plates mostly constructed in C shape as a core material.

 Distribution transformer also has a different type of classification based on the location it is used.
-The transformer can be mounted on a utility pole, if so, it is called a pole mounted distribution transformers.
-It can be placed inside of an underground chamber, mounted on a concrete pad (pad mounted distribution transformer) or inside an enclosed steel box.
+The transformer can be mounted on a utility pole, if so, it is called a pole-mounted distribution transformer.
+It can be placed inside of an underground chamber, mounted on a concrete pad (pad-mounted distribution transformer) or inside an enclosed steel box.

 Generally, distribution transformers have a rating of less than 200kVA.